cuteday/KiRaRay/README.md

 # KiRaRay

 *KiRaRay* is a simple interactive ray-tracing renderer using optix.
 The purpose of this project is to let me (a beginner) learn c++ and optix in a more interesting way.
-The initial expectation of this project was to extend [optix7course](https://github.com/ingowald/optix7course) to a functional simple path tracer.
+The initial expectation of this project was to extend [optix7course](https://github.com/ingowald/optix7course) to a functional simple path tracer, and some parts of the coding structures are inspired by [pbrt-v4](https://github.com/mmp/pbrt-v4).
 Currently it has very limited features and potentially some bugs.

 <p align=center>
 <img src=common/demo/kirara.jpg width="750">